dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release-lifecycle.md

 This document is a collection of tasks that need to be completed over the lifecycle of a .NET release.
 Each top-level checkbox represents an issue that should be filed.
-File all issues at once when a new .NET version is in Alpha.
+File all release and pre-release issues at once when a new .NET version is in Alpha.
+File an issue for removing an EOL .NET version *after* its last release, so that it can be removed before the next release.
 Add due dates to each of the issues so that we don't lose track of them.

 ### Breaking changes